top of page

 The first is security (artha).
 Before we set any lofty goals for ourselves, we must first start with the basics.
 Security is our primary goal because it’s the one which all other goals depend on.
 As individuals, we seek to protect ourselves against disease, violence, suffering, hunger and death.
 Thus, at an innate level, our purpose in life is to survive and thrive and to see that our offspring do the same.
 We share this primal instinct with all beings.

-While the first two goals might involve accruing financial wealth and independence so that we can optimize and gain security and enjoyment, the third goal is about invisible wealth or gaining virtue (dharma).
-As such, it may be our purpose to do good in order to contribute to making a better world and/or set ourselves up for what we perceive as rewards in an afterlife.
+While the first two goals might involve accruing financial wealth and independence so that we can optimize and gain security and maximum enjoyment, the third goal is about invisible wealth or gaining virtue (dharma).
+As such, it may be our purpose to do good in order to contribute to making a better world and/or set ourselves up for what we perceive as any rewards in an afterlife.

 Thus, it could be argued life’s purpose is to have security, pleasure and virtue.

 Vedanta has no qualms with these goals when they are pursued in moderation.
-As human beings, we all need some security, we all take pleasure from certain objects and relationships, and we all deep-down wish to be loved by others through our good deeds.
+As human beings, we all need some security, we all take pleasure from certain objects and relationships, and we all deep-down wish to be loved by others through doing good deeds.
 However, Vedanta says there are certain limitations associated with pursuing security, pleasure and virtue that might not be obvious.

 Up to this point, we have covered life’s purpose from the individual’s point of view and have generalized it as security, pleasure and virtue.
-If we zoom out and examine life’s purpose collectively rather than personally, we get God’s point of view, which is the purpose of life is simply that it continue!
+If we zoom out and examine life’s purpose collectively rather than personally, we get God’s point of view, which is: the purpose of life is simply that it continue!
 God governs the world and human beings by certain physical, psychological and moral laws.
 God doesn’t do what’s best for the individual, but always what’s best for the Total.
-From God’s point of view, the purpose of your life is to serve the Total by playing the role you’ve been assigned, whether it be as a parent, teacher, fireman, policeman, doctor, nurse, businessman, fisherman, scientist, artist, soldier, etc. Even criminals are given a role to play.
+From God’s point of view, the purpose of your life is to serve the Total by playing the role you’ve been assigned; whether it be as a parent, teacher, fireman, policeman, doctor, nurse, businessman, fisherman, scientist, artist, soldier, etc. Even criminals are given a role to play.

 You might wonder, “But how do I know what my role is?”
 Vedanta says your role is, what is called in Sanskrit, your svadharma—your personal dharma or innate programming.
-It’s not always easy to know what your svadharma is but you’re most likely already doing it.
+It’s not always easy to know what your svadharma is, but you’re most likely already doing it.
 Sometimes it's easier to know what your svadharma isn't rather that what it is.
 If I’m an artist, it’s probably not my svadharma to join the military.
 If I like to build things with my hands, it’s probably not my svadharma to have a desk job.
 In other words, your svadharma is what comes natural to you.
-In the animal kingdom, it’s the reason why beavers build dams, squirrels collect acorns and bees make honey—it’s just what they do, and what they do is always in harmony with themselves and the Total.
+In the animal kingdom, it’s the reason why beavers build dams, squirrels collect acorns, and bees make honey—it’s just what they do, and what they do is always in harmony with themselves and the Total.

 In the Bhagavad Gita, it explicitly warns us against attempting to do another’s dharma when it says, “Better is one’s dharma, though imperfect, than the dharma of another well done.
-One who does the duty prescribed by their own nature, incurs no sin” (18.47).
+One who does the duty prescribed by their own nature, incurs no sin.”
+(18.47).
 In other words, be yourself.
 Don’t try to be a beaver if you’re a squirrel, or try to be a squirrel if you’re a beaver.
 So, from God’s perspective, your life does have purpose and that purpose is to be doing whatever you are supposed to be doing.
-This might mean that you have multiple roles, for example, as mother, sister, daughter, teacher, employer, etc.
+This might mean that you have multiple roles, for example, as a mother, sister, daughter, teacher, employer, etc.

 Lastly, is the point of view of the Self.
 The Self doesn’t define purpose because the Self is actionless and is already whole and complete.
-The Self is that which is free of any purpose!
+The Self is that which is free of any purpose.
 From the Self’s perspective, like images projecting on a movie screen, nothing is really happening because life is virtual without any lasting or inherent substance.
 The fact that you think your life needs purpose is the ego misidentifying with the body-mind, instead of the immutable Self.

 Vedanta would ask, “Who is it that is asking that life have purpose?”
 Because if the body-mind ultimately belongs to God as Creator, and the essence of who we are (consciousness as the Self) is universal and impersonal, then the question is moot.
 If anything, life’s purpose should be to discover and assimilate the truth.
 Because without the truth, one will continue to ask irrelevant questions such as, “Does life have purpose?”
 Thus, a fourth universal goal after security, pleasure and virtue is moksha or freedom—that which is free from dependence on external factors, including having any purpose.

 To summarize, all individuals have purpose in this game we call “life.”
 Each of us is given a duty and asked to contribute to the Total while we play in this duality.
-However, at the absolute level, life doesn’t have purpose—which is okay if you know yourself to be the Self and not the apparent body-mind!
+However, at the absolute level, life doesn’t have purpose—which is okay if you know yourself to be the Self and not the apparent body-mind.
 It helps to have both outlooks: As long as I appear to be involved in this duality, “my life” will have apparent purpose that both I define (based on my free will and innate skills) and God defines (as the giver of the results of my actions).
-But in reality, life doesn’t have any purpose because I am the Self—that which is whole and complete and free of purpose.
+But ultimately, life doesn’t have to have any purpose because I am the Self—that which is whole and complete and free of purpose.

 bottom of page